-1. The Every Student Succeeds Act (ESSA) contains several provisions requiring LEAs to consult and/or collaborate with various groups in the development of the LEA's application/program with respect to each Title.
-Please identify individuals from the appropriate constituency groups using the "2021-22 Consultation/Collaboration Documentation Form" and upload completed forms with original signatures.
-In order to document that appropriate consultation/collaboration has occurred or was attempted with required constituency groups, this form, as well as supporting documentation (e.g., meeting agenda, minutes, and rosters), must be maintained on file by the district.
+1. The Every Student Succeeds Act (ESSA) contains several provisions requiring local educational agencies (LEAs) to consult and/or collaborate with various groups in the development of the LEA's application/program with respect to each Title.
+Please identify individuals from the appropriate stakeholder groups listed below using the "2024-25 Consultation and Collaboration Documentation Form" and upload completed forms with original signatures.
+For individuals whose signatures are unobtainable, documentation of outreach must be maintained by the district (and made available upon request).

+In order to document that appropriate consultation/collaboration has occurred or was attempted with required stakeholder groups, this form, as well as supporting documentation (e.g., meeting agenda, minutes, and rosters), must be maintained on file by the district.